- Who We Serve

 For example, working with an owner/operator of retail shopping malls, we found that allowing electronic acceptance of digital discount and special offer coupons drove greater purchase volume and amount from both loyal and new customers.

-You can also find friction by asking your employees – many organizations we’ve worked with have found and eliminated friction simply by asking their employees for ideas.
-Something as seemingly simple as asking customers for their feedback following an interaction – and actually using this data to drive insights and actions.
+You can also find friction simply by asking your employees for hot spots and ideas on how to fix them.
+And as we here at McorpCX well know from daily work with our clients, something as seemingly simple as asking customers for their feedback following an interaction—and actually using this data to drive insights and actions—can be a game changer in the customer experience.

-A bank we worked with found that customers regularly voiced complaints to tellers – but that the complaint stopped right there, with a sympathetic ear being as far as the complaint usually got.
+A bank we worked with found that customers regularly voiced complaints to tellers—but the complaint stopped right there, with a sympathetic ear.
 By putting a system in place that allowed tellers to communicate customer comments to others in the company, they were able to “close the loop” on even casual complaints in ways that eliminated dissatisfiers, opening the door to greater loyalty.

-Companies that reduce friction – or make the experience easier – are able to reduce cost, increase loyalty and purchase volume and much more.
-By finding and eliminating those problems, issues and irritants one at a time, you’ll find that your customers are happier, more loyal and generally more likely to stick around and give you their money.
+Companies that reduce friction—or add a little WD-40 to the experience—are able to reduce cost, increase loyalty and purchase volume, and much more.
+By finding and eliminating those sticking points, issues and irritants one at a time, you’ll find that your customers are happier, more loyal and more likely to stick with you.